 Hundreds of rare aviation items and artifacts are on display in the Spirit of Flight Hall of Honor representing the a window of history from 1935-1975.
 Many items are unique and one of a kind.

 The core of the collection features WWII items including WWII aircraft, aircraft parts, rare engines, memorabilia, art, uniforms and much more.
 Cold War era artifacts are also on display including rockets and the prototype Cessna L-19 Bird Dog.

 The collection is frequently rotated with new items which are acquired or donated.
 In addition, there are featured displays which highlight historic events, groups, people, aircraft, manufacturers and much more.
-Guests are invited to stop by often.